United Way Worldwide - Funder Overview

 - Review by staff and volunteer committees

-- Objective scoring using standardized rubrics
+- Objective scoring using standardised rubrics

 - Site visits and due diligence for larger grants